The group provides a forum for young people to learn about, and comment on, various aspects of paediatric research and

-The Liverpool group was set up in 2006 and currently has around 14 young people aged between 13-19yrs old.
+The Liverpool YPAG was set up in 2006 and currently has 22 members aged between 9-21 yrs old.
 Members either have experience of taking part in health research, have experience of living with a condition or disability, or have a general interest in learning about medicine/research/science.

 For young people interested in joining the group:

 For more information about the group, read our new leaflet.
-If you are a young person interested in joining the group after speaking with the group facilitator you will be asked to complete an Application Form to explain why you would like to be a member of the group.
-You will then read and sign the Young Person’s Agreement Form so that you fully understand the role and what to expect from staff.
-You will then be invited to attend the next meeting planned and you will be buddied up with an older or long-term member of the group to help you understand how the group works.
+If you are interested in joining the group please complete the following Application Form to explain why you would like to be a member of the group.
+You will then need to read and sign the Young Person’s Agreement Form so that you fully understand the role and what to expect from staff.
+Following this you will be invited to attend the next meeting planned and you will be buddied up with an older or long-term member of the group to help you understand how the group works.

 For researchers wanting to collaborate with the group: